Valdosta State University: Valdosta State University (1993–present)

-When Dr. Martin retired in 1978, Dr. Hugh Coleman Bailey assumed the post.
-Under Dr. Bailey, the school had doubled in size from 4,500 to 9,000 students.
+When Martin retired in 1978, Hugh Coleman Bailey assumed the post.
+Under Bailey, the school had doubled in size from 4,500 to 9,000 students.
 From 1978 to 1993, numerous programs were added and existing courses upgraded, resulting in the early 1980s in an endeavor to make VSC a university.
 Throughout the 1980s the college established off-campus sites and course offerings and began receiving state and federal grant funds to develop curriculum and programs.
 In 1993, all the hard work and planning paid off.
 Valdosta State College became Valdosta State University (VSU), the second regional university in the University System of Georgia.
 In fall 1998, Valdosta State University adopted the semester system, along with other units of the University System of Georgia.
 Under Bailey's leadership VSU continued to grow with the addition of the 150000 ft2 University Center in the 1995 and a new science building in 2001.

-In January 2002, Dr. Ronald M. Zaccari assumed the post and during his time in office VSU updated its infrastructure to accommodate student population growth, including the construction of four new dormitories and two parking decks.
-Dr. Patrick J. Schloss became the President of VSU in 2008 and was in office during the opening of a new Student Health Center, Georgia Residence Hall, and Student Union.
-Dr. William J. McKinney was announced as the new VSU president in 2012.
-On April 2, 2015, it was announced that Dr. McKinney would step down as president effective July 1, 2015.
+In January 2002, Ronald M. Zaccari assumed the post and during his time in office VSU updated its infrastructure to accommodate student population growth, including the construction of four new dormitories and two parking decks.
+Patrick J. Schloss became the President of VSU in 2008 and was in office during the opening of a new Student Health Center, Georgia Residence Hall, and Student Union.
+William J. McKinney was announced as the new VSU president in 2012.
+On April 2, 2015, it was announced that McKinney would step down as president effective July 1, 2015.

-In August 2015, interim president Dr. Cecil P. Staton citing a 17% decline in enrollment since its peak in 2011, announced that over thirty faculty and staff members would not have their contracts renewed at the end of the year.
+In August 2015, interim president Cecil P. Staton citing a 17% decline in enrollment since its peak in 2011, announced that over thirty faculty and staff members would not have their contracts renewed at the end of the year.
 That decision was met with criticism by students and faculty, and has caused some to question the future of the institution.